sinan-ozel/iac/README.md

 * `pulumi/*/` holds all the Pulumi configuration for a standard cluster. `*` here is the cloud provider.
 Right now I only have `aws` and `exoscale`, I might add `azure` and `gcp` in the future.
 * `configs/*/` have all of the different configurations of each project.
 I think of these as `dev`, `staging`, but they can also be different centres serving different geographic regions in professional environments.
 * `scripts/*/cluster` and `scripts/*/volume`: this is where the scripts completely custom to the provider live.
 The idea is to use Pulumi as much as possible, and then fall back to these scripts whenever necessary.
 This is because Pulumi is much easier to read.
+In general, the folder structure is `scripts/<provider>/<infrastructure>`.

 # Known Issues